What is pension drawdown?

 Drawdown and annuity

-Where drawdown is concerned, remaining funds will be reinvested and for an annuity remaining funds will be used to purchase an annuity product.
-Income tax will be applicable on whatever further income your draw, in line with current income tax rate thresholds.
+You can then leave the rest of your money invested and dip into it when you need it via drawdown, or you can buy a pension annuity.
+An annuity guarantees that you receive a regular income during your retirement.
+Income tax will be applicable on whatever further income you draw, in line with current income tax rate thresholds.
 Find out more on our dedicated How does pension drawdown tax work page.

 About PensionBee